Lightfilm Light Up Car Decal Net Worth Shark Tank Update 2025

 The collaboration between Daymond John and Robert Herjavec turned out to be a huge success.
 They worked together to license, produce, and distribute the product, all of which helped in the expansion of the business.
 PowerDecal gained popularity among automobile owners and a huge audience.
 The company was one of the most successful businesses to exit Shark Tank, with annual sales of over $1 million on average.

-Yes, the company got the deal in Shark Tank with Daymond and Robert with $100,000 for 70% equity.
+Yes, the company got the deal on Shark Tank with Daymond and Robert with $100,000 for 70% equity.
 Daymond John showed interest only in the battery-operated decals and the potential of licensing agreements for them.
 At first, he offered to give $100,000 for 75% equity and unlimited funding for production and distribution but Light Film did not accept this offer.
 After some negotiation, Daymond offered the final offer and Robert also joined him.
 So the company accepted the second deal.

 Shark(s) nameOffer & DemandCounterofferAccepted?